-Now we get to one of the trickiest parts of investing, and that is attempting to project the future earnings growth of a company.
-This is a discipline that requires enormous judgment and study after study has shown that even professional analysts on Wall Street are overly optimistic when it comes to guessing the future prospects of a business, often by a ridiculous margin.
+One of the trickiest parts of investing is attempting to project the future earnings growth of a company.
+This is a discipline that requires enormous judgment, and study after study has shown that even professional analysts on Wall Street are overly optimistic when it comes to guessing the future prospects of a business.
 This is not ideal because it causes investors to be willing to pay far too much for the business than they otherwise would, inflating the price-to-earnings ratio, PEG ratio, and dividend-adjusted PEG ratio.

-Projecting future earnings is even more complex due to several other factors.
+Projecting future earnings is especially complex due to several factors.
 First, not all of the relevant financial information on a company can be found by analyzing the income statement, balance sheet, or cash flow statement.
 Not all of the answers will be discovered in the annual report or Form 10-K filing.
-An oft-used illustration from financial modeling might be helpful to understand why I say this.
-If you've read my writing here at Investing for Beginners or over at my personal blog, you have probably heard this example but it drives the point home in a rather stark way.
+In fact, what you can read from a company's current and recent financial data only tells a portion of the full story of its potential future success.
+An oft-used illustration from financial modeling might be helpful to understand why.

 The Benefit of Hindsight

 Imagine that you are looking at the books of a highly profitable horse and buggy manufacturer more than a century ago.
 The sales are fantastic.
 The cash flow is wonderful.
 Profits are ever-rising.
 This particular business has a stellar reputation, makes a high-quality product, and, as a result, has enjoyed significant success in the marketplace.
 You start trying to project what you think it will earn next year, or in five years, or in ten years.

 Meanwhile, Henry Ford is about to roll out his Model T automobile and change the world forever.
 Horses can't compete with cars.
 Cars cost less to maintain.
 They aren't temperamental.
 They offer a more enjoyable travel experience, especially for the old and infirm.